-Finally they considered the ethical case of enhancements, and concluded that they would be ethically impermissible if directed by the state (violating human dignity) and impermissible under most circumstances if decided upon by parents (impairs freedom of child being edited and creates justice concerns because of disruptions to human society).
+Finally, they considered the ethical case of enhancements, and concluded that they would be ethically impermissible if directed by the state (violating human dignity) and impermissible under most circumstances if decided upon by parents (impairs freedom of child being edited and creates justice concerns because of disruptions to human society and inequity in access to enhancement).

-Editing the genes of human embryos in order to create genetically modified people thus raises a myriad of safety, social, ethical, and political concerns.
+Editing the genes of human embryos to create genetically modified people thus raises myriad safety, social, ethical, and political concerns.
 Listed here are questions created to facilitate a thoughtful discussion about the ethics of genetic modification.